VictoriaMetrics/metrics/README.md

 // ... or push registered metrics every 10 seconds to http://victoria-metrics:8428/api/v1/import/prometheus
 // with the added `instance="foobar"` label to all the pushed metrics. metrics.InitPush("http://victoria-metrics:8428/api/v1/import/prometheus", 10*time.Second, `instance="foobar"`, true)

+// ... or use metrics.PushConfig to see full list of configuration params
+// metrics.InitPushWithConfig(metrics.PushConfig{URL: "http://victoria-metrics:8428/api/v1/import/prometheus", Interval: 10*time.Second})
 ```

 See [docs](http://godoc.org/github.com/VictoriaMetrics/metrics) for more info.